rerobots/hardshare/doc/addons.rst

 All workspace deployments provided by rerobots_ and all devices provided by hardshare users support the core API.
-Additional features, referred to as *add-ons*, can also be made available if sufficient hardware requirements are satisfied.
+Additional features, referred to as *add-ons*, can also be provided by hardshare owners if sufficient hardware requirements are satisfied.

 cam